 But how exactly does loneliness affect health?
-Numerous studies show the continuous negative impact.
-Loneliness causes anxiety, depression and even suicide.
-It has also been identified as a cause of cognitive decline and dementia.
+Numerous studies and elderly loneliness statistics show the continuous negative impact.
+Loneliness has proven to be the cause of many conditions, including:

-CDC statistics also tell a powerful story about the physical health impacts.
+CDC statistics also tell a powerful story about the physical health impacts and how lonely seniors die sooner.
 For patients with heart failure, loneliness increased the risk of hospitalization by 68%.
 A lack of social interaction also accounts for a 32% increased chance of stroke.

 Together but alone

 Loneliness is not limited to seniors living at home.
 More than one in three retirees who live in assisted living communities say that they are lonely, even though they are constantly surrounded by staff and other residents.

 Even more alarmingly, a recent study shows that seniors living in long-term care communities are nearly twice as likely as the general population to be severely lonely.